bokulich-lab/RESCRIPt/README.md

 ## Install via QIIME 2.

-RESCRIPt is now installed as part of the QIIME 2, as outlined in the [QIIME 2 Documentation](https://docs.qiime2.org/), for:
+RESCRIPt is now installed as part of QIIME 2, as outlined in the [QIIME 2 Documentation](https://docs.qiime2.org/), for:
  -  "Shotgun Distribution" version `2023.9` and later.
  -  "Amplicon Distrubtion" version `2024.2` and later.